alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 I Didn't Account for Better Tools
 ----------------------------------------------------------------------------

-Three years ago, I was talking to someone about AGI, and they mentioned that [there was no fire alarm for AGI](https://intelligence.org/2017/10/13/fire-alarm/).
+Three years ago, I was talking to someone who mentioned that [there was no fire alarm for AGI](https://intelligence.org/2017/10/13/fire-alarm/).
 I told them I knew Eliezer Yudkowsky had written another post about AGI, and I'd seen it shared among Facebook friends, but I hadn't gotten around to reading it.